sugarlabs/musicblocks/documentation/README.md

 Music Blocks is designed to run in a browser.
 Most of the development has been done in Chrome, but it should also work in Safari.
-It may or may not run in Firefox (there seem to be some outstanding issues with the tone.js library) and it will not run in IE. You can run it directly from index.html, from [GitHub] (http://walterbender.github.io/musicblocks), or from the [github repo](http://rawgit.com/walterbender/musicblocks/master/index.html).
+It may or may not run in Firefox (try turning off hardware acceleration in the advanced settings) and it will not run in IE. You can run it directly from index.html, from [GitHub] (http://walterbender.github.io/musicblocks), or from the [github repo](http://rawgit.com/walterbender/musicblocks/master/index.html).